PatternPal/PatternPal/docs/dev/recognizers/design/recognizer.md

 A @PatternPal.Core.ICheckResult is the result of a check.
 Similar to how a check can be a collection of checks, the result of a check can be a collection of `CheckResult`s.
-Each `CheckResult` has a feedback message, which provides information about what happened when the check was run.
-For example, it shows for what reason a check did not succeed.\
+It has the priority of its check, the `Node` on which the check was checked, and the check that created it.\
 A leaf check corresponds to a @PatternPal.Core.LeafCheckResult.
 Such a `CheckResult` either did succeed or did not.
+For example, a @Patternpal.Core.Checks.ModifierCheck creates a `LeafCheckResult`.
 Therefore, it has a Correctness property.
-A node check corresponds to a @PatternPal.Core.NodeCheckResult.
+A node ccheck corresponds to a @PatternPal.Core.NodeCheckResult.
 It has a list of `NodeCheckResult`s and `LeafCheckResult`s.

 ### CheckBuilder